SKYWVRD/SKYWVRD/README.md

 - :man: Hi, I’m Sean Boonzaier
-- :dollar: Working as a Data Analyst and Junior Developer at a Energy Utility and Sustainability Company.
+- :dollar: Working as a Data Analyst/Engineer at a Energy Utility and Sustainability Company building data pipelines as well as doing BI reporting for clients.
-- :computer: Tech stack includes Python, SQL, and PowerBI for analyst work and Javascript, Typescript, GCP, SQL, and NoSQL for Web Applications.
+- :computer: Tech stack includes Python, MySQL, Google Cloud Platform, and PowerBI.
 - :books: Currently also in my final year of a CompSci degree.
 - 📫 Can reach me via email at boonzaiersa@gmail.com or on linked in at https://www.linkedin.com/in/sean-boonzaier-056994139/